 In addition to the music, there’s also punditry at play, Reaganomics gets a middle finger early on, police brutality is memorialized by way of “Squeege Man Shooting” and even the phrase “new Rome” makes its way into the album’s ad-hoc vocabulary.
 However, across its 16 songs, some of the most powerful moments happen when El-P explores the interpersonal—those spaces where our energy and vibes overlap with one another, the collective places and group environments.
 That may seem odd in context, like a suggestion of some sort of emo squishiness, but it isn’t.
 Instead, it implies that under the layers of punishing beats and hyper lyricism is an incredibly deep EQ display.
 An implication, that he understands and channels his emotional intelligence into superb art like this—gorgeous, disorienting audio.

-The other, “Deep Space 9mm,” and more in its video than anywhere else, highlights El-P afoot in New York City, as pedestrians, bartenders and cab drivers keep revolver length distance between themselves and whatever threat he presents, all while tending to the casual cool of everyday routine.
+The other single from Fantastic Damage, “Deep Space 9mm,” more in its video than anywhere else, highlights El-P afoot in New York City, as pedestrians, bartenders and cab drivers keep revolver length distance between themselves and whatever threat he presents, all while tending to the casual cool of everyday routine.
 There’s no justice done to the clip here, but its symbolism still applies and is no better metaphor for the country now, as it was back in 2002.

-Yes, there are grand concepts here, and the project is better for it.
-Hip hop at its most gothic, that even 20 years later still feels very much on the pulse of the moment.
+Yes, there are grand concepts here, and Fantastic Damage is better for it.
+Hip-hop at its most gothic, that even 20 years later—with El-P riding a new era of creativity with Run the Jewels—still feels very much on the pulse of the moment.
 The more things change, the more they don’t—the long-term result of fantastic damage is a lasting impact.

 Support our Site—Subscribe to Our Patreon: Become one of our monthly patrons and help support an independent media resource while gaining access to exclusive content, shirts, playlists, mixtapes and more.